elyasaddo/MERMachineLearning/views/articles/techniques.md

 ### Introduction

-Machine learning is a subfield of Computer Science originating from research into artificial intelligence.
+Machine learning (ML) is a subfield of Computer Science originating from research into artificial intelligence.
 It explores the construction and study of algorithms that can learn from data.
 Such algorithms operate by building a model from example inputs and using that to make predictions or decisions, rather than following strictly static program instructions[^1].

-It plays an important role in MER as it is with Machine Learning (ML) that the computer predicts the emotions we feel depending on the music.
+It plays an important role in MER as it is with ML that the computer predicts the emotions we feel depending on the music.
 There exist many techniques, which each have their own pros and cons.
 However as ML is a relatively new science they are not all very effective, and even the most effective techniques are not extremely reliable.

-We have chosen to study three techniques of ML applied to MER:  Support Vector Regression (SVR), Support Vector Machine (SVM) and Neural Network.
+We have chosen to study three techniques of ML applied to MER:  Support Vector Regression (SVR), Support Vector Machine (SVM) and Neural Networks.
 We chose these techniques to cover all MER by classification and by regression.

 ### Support Vector Regression ### {#SVR}

 The SVR based music emotion recognition consists of three steps:

-1. Extraction of music features such as the overall energy of the music, the rhythm and harmonics.
+1. Extraction of musical features such as the overall energy of the music, the rhythm and harmonics.
 2. These features and their combination must then be mapped into emotion categories on a plane; this technique quantifies emotions.
 3. Find regression functions that will enable the mapping of the music to a category, i.e. placing it on the plane.
 When a piece is playing, the computer will retrieve the musical features, then use the regression functions that take these features as inputs, to output the emotion as coordinates (in the form of a vector) of a plane.